servicetitan/Stl.Fusion.Samples/docs/tutorial/Sample-HelloCart.md

    and notifies every customer watching these carts.

-   Here you realize you need a pub-sub to implement this - i.e. your clients will have to subscribe to topics like `"cart-[cartId]"` to watch for...
+   Here you realize you need a pub-sub to implement this - i.e. your clients will have to subscribe to and unsubscribe from topics like `"cart-[cartId]"` to watch for...
    Wait, are we still going to send `Edit<Product>` commands to these topics, or we better go with a separate model for these notifications?
+And if yes - we'll definitely need a separate logic to process these...

-3. What if your client temporarily loses a connection to server?
-Remember that it needs to know a precise cart's content to properly update its total.
+3. What if your client temporarily loses its connection to server?
+Remember that it needs to know precise cart content to properly update it on every command or change notification.
    So you need a logic that will refresh the cart once reconnection happens, right?